TeraJaQ/HackPad/README.md

 ## Keyboard Mode
 <img width="884" alt="Schermata 2024-07-28 alle 16 10 23" src="https://github.com/user-attachments/assets/62b2c31f-ee86-41c0-8080-e6e1394dfa2f">

-**Keyboard mode** allows you to play your HackPad’s grid as a chromatic keyboard.
+Allows you to play your HackPad’s grid as a chromatic keyboard.
 The lowest pitch is at the bottom, with the highest at the top.
 The pad grid is configured to play an entire octave of notes and the first four notes of the next octave.

 <img width="888" alt="Schermata 2024-07-28 alle 16 09 10" src="https://github.com/user-attachments/assets/3b03f037-98b0-435a-b4b1-ef6952af4b3c">